Consolidation 3.0: The golden age of financial consolidation

 For a number of firms, developing on-premise solutions meant they accumulated significant technical debt, and it would take even more investment to create a new, modern offering that was 100% cloud-based.
 Instead, they cannibalized their legacy product and offered a hybrid solution that was single tenant, privately hosted with slightly more out-of-the-box functionality than the previous version, but still not disruptive or truly innovative.

-Customers continued to purchase solutions that were marginally better but with many of the same challenges or shortcomings of the previous versions.
+Customers continued to purchase solutions that were marginally better but with many of the same challenges or shortcomings as the previous versions.

 A similar question could be asked of finance and accounting teams: Why have organizations continued to buy consolidation software that lacks innovation and has not leveraged recent technological improvements?

-Buying consolidation software is not a choice or a luxury for these organizations, but a mission-critical and essential investment to close their books faster, reduce errors and get more timely information to make better decisions.
+Buying consolidation software is not a choice or a luxury for organizations, but a mission-critical and essential investment to enable fast and accurate consolidated actuals, reduce errors, and get more timely information to make better decisions.
 Given no better alternative, they have had little choice but to continue buying outdated software.

 During the same period, many new planning vendors embraced the cloud and completely disrupted the planning market — to the point where the vendors that dominated corporate performance management (CPM) space in the late 90s and early 2000s have gone the way of the dinosaur.

 Consolidation is a science, not an art.
-Organizations must follow Generally Accepted Accounting Principles (GAAP).
+Organizations typically must follow generally accepted accounting principles (GAAP) or international financial reporting standards (IFRS) and often GAAP treatments.
 This raises a third question: why are so many vendors re-inventing the wheel during each implementation?

 Consolidation 3.0

-Interestingly (or perhaps confusingly), many dominant players of the 90s and 2000s – such as IBM, SAP and Longview – have reduced investment or stopped investing in consolidation altogether.
+Interestingly (or perhaps confusingly), many dominant players of the 90s and 2000s — such as IBM and Longview — have reduced investment or stopped investing in consolidation altogether.
 Many have sunset their products and not offered a migration path to their customers.

-The combination of technology improvements like the cloud and the fact that many players are leaving the market, is creating a massive opportunity that could best be defined as consolidation 3.0.
+The combination of technological improvements like the cloud and the fact that many players are leaving the market, is creating a massive opportunity that could best be defined as consolidation 3.0.

 - A cloud-first approach to deployment